Have you heard about geofencing in mobile apps? How often do you reach your customers once they’re out of your shop?

-Here is how it might actually look when visualised:
+Here is how it might look when visualised:

-The fence that is created on this geographical boundary, red dotted lines in above figure is called “geofence”.
+The fence created on this geographical boundary, red dotted lines in the above figure, is called “geofence”.
 This alert feature is used to send relevant offers to the customers that are passing by your defined area in the geofence.

 So here you go: